 A personal statement and a personal profile are the same thing.
 Both are brief summaries of your experience that highlight important qualities the employer should take note of when considering whether to hire you.

-2. Does my CV need a personal statement?
+2. Does my CV need a personal profile?

-Personal statements help you stand out from other applicants.
+CV profiles help you stand out from other applicants.
 Because they briefly summarise your experience, skills, and goals, they make your application memorable.
-The employer is also more likely to read the rest of your CV carefully, if you’ve given them a few compelling reasons to consider your application at the top of the page.
+The employer is also more likely to read the rest of your CV carefully if you’ve given them a few compelling reasons to consider your application at the top of the page.

-3. Can I use the same personal statement for multiple applications?
+3. Can I use the same personal profile for multiple applications?

-It’s not a good idea to use the same personal statement for multiple applications.
+Don’t use the same personal profile for multiple applications.

-Personal statements tailor your application to one specific job by highlighting parts of your experience and education that are particularly relevant.
-If you use the same personal profile for different job applications, employers will be able to tell because parts of your statement won’t be relevant to the vacancy they are trying to fill.
+CV profiles tailor your application to one specific job by highlighting parts of your experience and education that are particularly relevant.
+If you use the same personal profile for different job applications, employers will be able to tell because parts of your statement won’t be relevant to the vacancy they’re trying to fill.